Stanko/letters-from-sarajevo/_en/letter-five.md

         src="/public/img/letter-05/stove.png"
       />
       <p class="LetterFive-bottomText">
-        Stove is small, black, ugly.
+        The stove is small, black, ugly.
 That's why I have drawn eyebrows and nose on it.
-        On the small door it already had round holes you can see flames through.
+        On the small door it already had round holes that you can see flames through.
         When you open the ash tray it looks it is yawning or speaking.
         <br/>
         (Picture 2.)